Computing and Technology

 The BCS (British Computing Society) has accredited all of our undergraduate degrees to CITP level.
 They have also accredited Computer Science, Computer Science (Games Technology), Software Engineering and Computer Systems Engineering to the higher CEng level.

-We have more than ten undergraduate teaching laboratories, with over 300 workstations running Windows and Linux.
+We have more than ten teaching laboratories, with over 300 workstations running Windows and Linux.
 We have specialist facilities including:

 - games console lab